natalieagus/50002/docs/Software/o_virtualmachine.md

 {:.highlight-title}
 > Detailed Learning Objectives
 >
-> - **Understand the Concept of a Virtual Processor**
+> - **Explain the Concept of a Virtual Processor**
 >   - Explain the operational model where each process perceives itself as operating on a dedicated machine.
 >   - Discuss how this abstraction benefits multitasking and resource management.
 > - **Describe the Role of the Operating System Kernel**
->   - Detail the OS kernel's role in process management and resource allocation.
+>   - Argue the OS kernel's role in process management and resource allocation.
->   - Highlight the kernel's responsibilities in maintaining system security and process isolation.
+>   - List out the kernel's responsibilities in maintaining system security and process isolation.
 > - **Explain Process Context and Isolation**
 >   - Define the components that make up a process context and their importance in the OS.
 >   - Explain how the OS uses process context to maintain each process in isolation from others.